 Yellowtail, Seriola quinqueradiata

-Culture of the yellowtail, Seriola quinqueradiata, is the most successful marine fish farming venture in Japan, and production from farming now exceeds landings from fishing of wild stocks.
+The culture of the yellowtail, Seriola quinqueradiata, is the most successful marine fish farming venture in Japan, and production from farming now exceeds landings from fishing of wild stocks.
 Yellowtail culture is conducted by individuals, companies, or fishermen’s associations in floating net cages and in fish ponds which are made by partitioning sheltered places from the sea with nets or earthen dams.
-The great expansion during recent years is because of the increase in the number of floating net cages, since the number of locations suitable for ponds is limited.
+The great expansion during recent years is because of the increase in the number of floating net cages since the number of locations suitable for ponds is limited.

 Amberjack and greater amberjack